 Oregon State University's Professional and Continuing Education program, in partnership with OSU College of Education, offers this comprehensive e-learning instructional design certification at a cost half that of similar offerings.
 It's a great opportunity for you to learn ways to integrate technology more meaningfully in the classroom or to meet rising demand for self-paced, online learning.

-This certificate series includes the following five component courses, which may be completed in any order.
+This certificate series includes the following five component courses, which may be completed in any order; however, it is recommended that you complete all other courses before beginning your practicum.
 Register for the full series or your choice of individual courses:

 Exploring E-Learning Tools

 E-Learning Assessment and Evaluation

 Once you complete the five course program, you'll receive an E-learning certificate as well as a digital badge in E-Learning Instructional Design and Development, which you can show off on Facebook, LinkedIn and other social media platforms to highlight this industry-leading credential with friends, colleagues and potential employers!

 Jennifer Bachman, Director of Online Education, OSU College of Education

 Darlene Russ-Eft, PhD, Professor, OSU College of Education, Adult and Higher Education unit

 Cindy Etherton, MEd, Technology Development Coordinator, Salem-Keizer School District

 Shannon Riggs, MA, Director of Course Development and Training, OSU Extended Campus